 “How do I teach my child the alphabet,” is one of the most commonly asked questions.
 What we have learned in more recent studies is that helping our children hear letter sounds and watch our mouths when we form letters is more important than memorizing.
 Learn why hands-on learning is important for child development and easy ways you can set up ways to practice.

 Here are 10 letter recognition activities for toddlers and preschoolers.
 Recognizing a letter can happen in four forms; uppercase print, lowercase print, uppercase cursive, and lowercase cursive.
 To better understand reading development, read our article, A Parent’s Guide to Phonemic Awareness.

-Here, we will take a closer look at what alphabet recognition is and how you can help your child learn the letters. – All through hands-on play, of course!
+This article will look closely at alphabet recognition and how you can help your child learn the letters. – All through hands-on play, of course!

-Letter recognition is also the ability to identify letter names, recognize what a letter looks like, letter sounds, and how notes come together to make blended sounds.
+Letter recognition is the ability to identify letter names, recognize what a letter looks like, recognize how a letter sounds, and how notes come together to make blended sounds.

-The alphabet does not need to be taught in a specific order; however, many believe it should be acquainted with the most common letters.
+The alphabet does not need to be taught in a specific order; however, many believe teaching should begin with the most common letters.
 For example, T, L, and M will be taught before X and Q.